TurtleTaco/German-Traffic-Sign-Classifier/README.md

 * The shape of a traffic sign image is ?
 * The number of unique classes/labels in the data set is ?

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The images below includes a preview of the dataset from class 0 - 41.
+Their corresponding sign name can be found in [mapping]()

 ![alt text][image1]